A primer on the closure of algebraic complexity classes under factoring: Applications of factoring

 \subsection{Hardness vs Randomness}

-In the previous section, we hinted at the tight connection between the derandomization of PIT and strong lower bounds for algebraic circuits.
-Informally, this connection implies that PIT can be efficiently derandomized if and only if there exist explicit polynomials of high circuit complexity.
+In the previous section, we hinted at the tight connection between the derandomisation of PIT and strong lower bounds for algebraic circuits.
+Informally, this connection implies that PIT can be efficiently derandomised if and only if there exist explicit polynomials of high circuit complexity.
 Interestingly, factoring results on the algebraic circuit classes play a surprising yet pivotal role in establishing this connection.

-Heintz and Schnorr~\cite{HS1980}, and later Agrawal~\cite{Agr2005}, showed that a black-box PIT algorithm for algebraic circuits of size $s$, running in time $\poly(s)$, would imply the existence of a polynomial whose coefficients are computable in polynomial space ($\mathsf{PSPACE}$) but which requires algebraic circuits of size at least $\exp(\poly(s))$.
+Heintz and Schnorr~\cite{HS1980}, and subsequently Agrawal~\cite{Agr2005}, proved that efficient black-box identity testing implies strong circuit lower bounds.
+Specifically, they showed that a deterministic polynomial-time black-box PIT algorithm for circuits of size $s$ guarantees the existence of a polynomial with coefficients in $\mathsf{PSPACE}$ that requires algebraic circuits of size exponential in $s$.
 This yields an exponential lower bound from a polynomial-time PIT algorithm.
 A central open question is whether the complexity of computing the coefficients can be reduced to $\sPbyPoly$, as this would imply a separation of $\VP$ from $\VNP$~\cite[Open Problem 17]{SY2010}.
-Kabanets and Impagliazzo~\cite{KI2004} further strengthened this direction of the connection by proving that derandomizing PIT, even in the weaker white-box setting, would imply either $\VP \neq \VNP$ or $\mathsf{NEXP} \not\subset \P/\poly$.
+Kabanets and Impagliazzo~\cite{KI2004} further strengthened this direction of the connection by proving that derandomising PIT, even in the weaker white-box setting, would imply either $\VP \neq \VNP$ or $\mathsf{NEXP} \not\subset \P/\poly$.